nccgroup/draft-irtf-cfrg-vrf-06/README.md

 [RFC 8032](https://tools.ietf.org/html/rfc8032).

 > **Please note:** *This code is alpha-quality and not suitable for production.
-> While a limited testing infrastructure is provided, the code likely remains
+> While a limited testing infrastructure is provided, the code may be incomplete,
-> incomplete, inefficient, incorrect and/or insecure.*
+> inefficient, incorrect and/or insecure.*

 The `ecvrf_edwards25519_sha512_elligator2.py` file retains a significant amount of documentation extracted from the specification